srinidhicr/File-Quest/README.md

 OVERVIEW:

 Created a file explorer in python, using tkinter for the user interface.
+In this project, you can perform basic operations like

+1. Creating a new file
+2. Renaming a file
+3. Listing the contents of the directory
+4. Deleting a file

+It is basically a simulation of file explorer in python as in windows and linux systems.

+# modules used